Looking4Cache/node-red-contrib-remote/README.md

 ## Version History

 Version 1.2.3:
+- Notifications and Questions can have a computed sound.
+So you can include the sound based on the incoming message.
 - Notifications and Questions without an body or an title will not be send to the Remote-RED servers.
 - Prints an error message if a message or question exceeds the size of 3600 bytes.